Music Theory At The Conservatory

 To help find the class level that’s right for you, new music theory students will complete an assessment following registration.
-If you have already taken the assessment in the spring or summer, then you will not need to take it a second time.
+If you have already taken the assessment then you will not need to take it a second time.

 Conservatory Prep Programs

-The Conservatory Prep Program gives students a comprehensive and unparalleled music education.
+Music Theory courses can be taken as part of a Conservatory Prep Package, which gives students a comprehensive and unparalleled music education.
 Students receive individual instruction on their instrument, a small group class with peers, and a music theory class – where students are given the tools to better understand the music that they are creating.